andreygubarev/molecule-qemu/README.md

 Supported Molecule versions:
 - 0.5.x

+`molecule-qemu` does not provide support for `molecule` of version `0.6.x` and higher.
+Support is unfortunately not planned.
+Molecule `0.6.x` has a completely different architecture and is not compatible with the current implementation.
+Molecule of version `0.5.x` is still supported and works well.
+Future versions of `molecule-qemu` will be released only for `molecule` of version `0.5.x` which means that at some point `molecule-qemu` becomes obsolete.

 Support of other platforms and guest OS is possible, but not tested.
 Please, open an issue if you want to add support for other platforms.

 Supported network modes: